Marketing vs. Sales: What's the Difference?

 Written by Coursera Staff • Updated on

-Both marketing and sales focus on the customer, but they go about it in different ways.
-Here's a closer look at each of these important business units.
+Both marketing and sales focus on the customer, though they may go about it in different ways.
+Explore the similarities and differences between each of these important business units.

 [Featured image] Two people from the marketing team meet with two people from the sales team at a conference table.